Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 On the client, the result of this tutorial will be quite similar to the one obtained with the original [Hello World for JavaScript](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), but in Flex: we'll get a string alternating some different values (Hello AMF World) and a timestamp.
 On the server-side, data will be encapsulated into a <b>JavaBean</b> containing a String and a Date instance.
 This bean will be translated into a byte array and then injected into the Lightstreamer kernel as a single field, instead of being spread over different fields as simple strings (as the original adapter does).
 Here lies the power of AMF, as you will be able to push even complex JavaBeans to your Flex clients with ease.

 <!-- END DESCRIPTION lightstreamer-example-amfhelloworld-adapter-java -->
-## Install
-* Download and install Lightstreamer Server (The Lightstreamer Server comes with a free non-expiring demo license for 20 connected users).
-* Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases) and unzip it.
-* Copy the just unzipped `AMFHelloWorld` folder into the `adapters` folder of your Lightstreamer Server installation.
-* Download [BlazeDS](http://sourceforge.net/adobe/blazeds/wiki/Home/) binary distribution, extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under `WEB-INF/lib/`) and copy them into the `AMFHelloWOrld/lib` folder.
-* Launch Lightstreamer Server.
-* Launch a client like the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

-## Build

-* First of all you'll need a browser, a Flash player, and a JDK: hopefully you already have those :).
-* You'll need <b>Lightstreamer Server (Presto or Vivace)</b> and <b>Lightstreamer Flex Client 2.0</b>.
-You can [download them from the Lightstreamer web site](http://www.lightstreamer.com/download.htm).
-* You'll have to compile a Flex application, so you'll need either the [Flex Builder](http://www.adobe.com/mena/products/flex/) or the [Flex SDK](http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK) (the example works with Flex 3 and Flex 4; use Flex 4 only if you're going to use it with the Flex Builder, otherwise you may have problems with the mxmlc.
-* The conversion from Java beans to an AMF-compatible byte array is performed by a couple of the [BlazeDS libraries](http://sourceforge.net/adobe/blazeds/wiki/Home/).
-Download BlazeDS (binary distribution) and extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under "WEB-INF/lib/").
-- Write the adapter.
-We'll reuse most of the code of the first Hello World.
-We'll add a static property and a static utility method to the class we've renamed into "AMFHelloWorld".
+This adapter reuses most of the code of the first Hello World.
+We add a static property and a static utility method to the class we've renamed into "AMFHelloWorld".

 ```java
 private static SerializationContext context =